stackrox/operator-index/README.md

 ## Getting built images for specific commit

 Run `./scripts/get-built-images.sh <COMMIT>` to fetch built operator catalog images for the provided COMMIT for each supported OCP version.
-:warning: The script uses current branch commit if no COMMIT argument provided
+*Note:* The script uses current branch commit if no COMMIT argument provided

 ## Monitoring Release

-Run `./scripts/get-built-images.sh <COMMIT>` to see the current status for the releases associated with the provided COMMIT.
+Run `./scripts/monitor-release.sh <COMMIT>` to see the current status for the releases associated with the provided COMMIT.
-:warning: The script uses current branch commit if no COMMIT argument provided
+*Note:* The script uses current branch commit if no COMMIT argument provided

 ## Catalog formats